w3f/Grant-Milestone-Delivery/evaluations/fractapp_2_sapranidi.md

 * Repo documentation needs more details on how to test & run the app through an Android emulator/Minor improvements in the order and formatiing of commands (such as keystore generation)
 * Probably required to bump google-services to 4.3.5, according to the Firebase documentation
-* Several UI/UX corrections would be nice: resetting the field when entering incorrect seed (in touch with the author about the improvements)
+* Several UI/UX corrections would be nice: e.g. resetting the field when entering incorrect seed (in touch with the author about the improvements)
 * Minor typos in the app
-* Loading times need to be improved (although might be a side-effect of using an emulator)
+* Loading times could be improved (although might be a side-effect of using an emulator, needs further testing and comparison)